Skip to main content

 • study the emerging challenges facing global markets.

-Choose BSc Business and Management with Placement Year at Henley Business School
+Choose BSc Business and Management at Henley Business School

-• Triple-accredited status from the UK, European and US accrediting bodies (AMBA, EQUIS and AACSB).
+• We are among an elite group of business schools that hold triple-accredited status from the UK, European and US accrediting bodies (AMBA, EQUIS and AACSB).

 Flexible study options

-After the first year of your BSc Business and Management with Placement Year degree, you will have the option to transfer to any of our specialist pathways:
+After the first year of your BSc Business and Management with Study Year Abroad degree, you'll have the option to transfer to any of our specialist pathways:

 • BSc Business and Management (Data Analytics and Digital Business)